A couple shares a laptop that sits on a kitchen island next to paperwork.

 3. Most major credit card issuers don’t allow cosigners but do allow adding an authorized user to an account.

-What's a cosigner on a credit card?
+What is a cosigner on a credit card?

-Benefits of a cosigner
+Benefits of a borrower having a cosigner

 There are a few benefits of having a cosigner on a credit card.